 Our VPN recommendations

-Now that you have a better idea of what makes a good provider, take a look at our 2018 list of the best VPNs for use in New Zealand:
+Now that you have a better idea of what makes a good provider, take a look at our list of the best VPNs to unblock websites and boost your privacy online in New Zealand:

 Encryption protocols include UDP, TCP, PP2P, though 256-bit AES via OpenVPN is the unassailable standard used for most connections.
 If you’re not sure what this means for you, rest assured that none of the governments in the Five Eyes Intelligence Alliance (or anywhere else in the world, for that matter) possess supercomputers sophisticated enough to crack this cryptography by brute force.
 What’s more, a strong no-logging policy obliterates any trace of your traffic, DNS requests, IP addresses, or browsing history.